dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/index.md

 |OpenShift App Node 5| node-5.lab | 10.0.3.205 |
 |OpenShift App Node 6| node-6.lab | 10.0.4.206 |

+You don't need to remember this - this is purely informational.
-This lab topology roughly looks like this:
+This labs topology roughly looks like this:

 [![CNS Lab Infrastructure](img/cns_infrastructure_aws.svg)](img/cns_infrastructure_aws.svg)